-Periodically I run something with the same group, usually when Keith is unavailable for some reason, This past week, and next he is moving, and so I stepped in with a planned two-parter.
+Periodically I run something with the same group, usually when Keith is unavailable for some reason as was the case this time.
+This past week and next he is moving and so I stepped in with a planned two-parter.

 Instead of a Ghost Story, I went with a UFO/Mystery/Period Piece set in the mid-1930s.
-The game had odd, but overall effective pacing (I'll elaborate in an upcoming post), but generally went over very well.
+The game had odd though overall effective pacing (I'll elaborate in an upcoming post) and generally went over very well.
 I am really happy with how it turned out.

 Here's a session recap...